soulchild/antenna/README.md

 # Antenna

 Antenna aims to take the pain out of creating and distributing all the necessary files for Enterprise iOS over-the-air distribution.
-It generates the mandatory XML manifest, app icons and an HTML file, automatically extracting all the needed information from the specified `.ipa` file, and uploads everything via a distribution method of your choice (currently only S3 is supported, but you're encouraged to create other storage backends).
+It generates the mandatory XML manifest, app icons and an HTML file, automatically extracting all the needed information from the specified `.ipa` file, and uploads everything via a distribution method of your choice (currently only S3 and local filesystem are supported, but you're encouraged to create other storage backends).
 The result is a (signed S3) URL, which you may then send to your clients, so they can easily install your app from Mobile Safari with just one tap.

 ## Installation